christopherstraub/ktdolls/index.md

     caption: In Loving Memory of Cyrus 2019
   - path: /assets/img/home/gallery/11.jpg
     caption: In Loving Memory of Lil' Wayne 2018
-kitten-deposit-title: Kitten Deposit
-allow-deposits: true
-available-kittens-gallery: []
-available-kittens-text-img-pair:
-  - text: We do not have any available kittens at this time.
-    img: /assets/img/available-kittens/patience-x-glenn.webp
-available-adults-title: Available Adults
-available-adults: []
 ---

 <!-- Hero Section -->
 <section id="hero-section">